fluxcd/flux2/rfcs/0003-kubernetes-oci/README.md

 ### Non-Goals

-- Introduce a new OCI media type for artifacts containing Kubernetes manifests.
+- Enforce a specific OCI media type for artifacts containing Kubernetes manifests or any other configs.

 ## Proposal